Vinit2244/HomeworkIRE/README.md

 # Generate the word frequency plots again
 python3 generate_frequency_plots.py --data_state preprocessed # now the data has been preprocessed

+# Index News & Wikipedia Data in elasticsearch
+python3 index_data.py # To run in auto mode add the flag "--mode auto".
+But manual mode is recommended as it gives you more control over indexing your data
 ```

 #### Notes